Sabaruddin94/Nuclei-Detection-for-Biomedical-Research/README.md

 4. Evaluation: Evaluate the model on the test set, achieving more than 80% accuracy.

 Requirements
-Python 3.x
+1.Python 3.x
-TensorFlow 2.x
+2. TensorFlow 2.x
-Keras
+3. Keras
-OpenCV
+4. OpenCV
-Matplotlib
+5. Matplotlib
-Scikit-learn
+6. Scikit-learn
-TensorFlow Datasets
+7. TensorFlow Datasets

 Dataset

 The dataset used for training and evaluation is the Data Science Bowl 2018 dataset, which contains images of cell nuclei and corresponding segmentation masks.
 The dataset can be downloaded from Kaggle:Data Science Bowl 2018 Dataset.
 Link to the source of data: https://www.kaggle.com/competitions/data-science-bowl-2018/overview

 Model Architecture

 The model is built using the U-Net architecture, which is highly effective for image segmentation tasks.
 The model consists of:
 1. Downsampling Path: Extracts relevant features using a pretrained MobileNetV2 model.
 2. Upsampling Path: Restores the spatial dimensions and refines the segmentation.
 3. Output Layer: A single convolutional layer with a sigmoid activation for binary segmentation (nucleus vs. background).